BennoDev/Unacceptable/README.md

 # Unacceptable

+### Don't use Unacceptable in production

+> **!!
+I created this library to see how far I could take TypeScript's type system.
+I've used it to serve as a demo for the language, and to learn more about it myself.** > **There are currently no plans to actively maintain it, so while it might work, do NOT use it. !!**

+---

 Unacceptable is a Deno-first library for validation and validating unknown data that takes advantage of Typescript's flexible type system, to allow static type generation from validators.